cessen/ropey/README.md

 ## Unsafe code

-Ropey does use unsafe code to help achieve some of its space and performance characteristics.
+Ropey uses unsafe code to help achieve some of its space and performance characteristics.
 Although effort has been put into keeping the unsafe code compartmentalized and making it correct, it is nevertheless _not_ recommended at this time to use Ropey in software that may face adversarial conditions.